btechwala999/CalorieZen/README.md

-# CalorieZen
+# NutriTrackPro

-A comprehensive nutrition and fitness tracking application built with React, TypeScript, and MongoDB.
+NutriTrackPro is a comprehensive nutrition and fitness tracking application that helps users monitor their diet, track workouts, and receive AI-powered insights about their health and fitness journey.
+The application leverages Google's Gemini AI to provide personalized nutrition analysis and fitness recommendations.

-## Features
+## 🌟 Key Features

-- **User Authentication**: Secure login and registration system with session management
+- **AI-Powered Nutrition Analysis**: Powered by Google's Gemini AI, the app provides detailed nutritional insights and personalized recommendations based on your food diary.
+- **Fitness Assistant**: An intelligent chatbot powered by Gemini AI that offers personalized fitness advice, workout recommendations, and answers to your health-related questions.
-- **Food Diary**: Track your daily food intake with detailed nutritional information
+- **Food Diary**: Track your daily food intake with detailed nutritional information.
-- **Exercise Tracking**: Log your workouts and track calories burned
+- **Workout Tracking**: Log and monitor your exercise routines.
-- **Dashboard**:
-  - Visual representation of daily calorie intake and burn
-  - Progress charts and statistics
+- **Progress Visualization**: View your fitness journey through interactive charts and graphs.
-  - Weekly and monthly summaries
-- **Body Metrics**:
-  - Track weight, height, and BMI
-  - Calculate BMR and TDEE
-  - Set and monitor fitness goals
+- **Personalized Dashboard**: Get a comprehensive overview of your nutrition and fitness metrics.
-- **Theme Customization**:
-  - Multiple built-in themes (Fresh, Calm, Bold, Dark, Natural, Minimal)
-  - Customizable UI elements
-- **Responsive Design**: Fully responsive layout with collapsible sidebar
-- **MongoDB Integration**:
-  - Secure data storage with MongoDB
-  - Support for both local MongoDB and MongoDB Atlas
-  - Automatic data migration tools

-## Tech Stack

-### Frontend
-- React 18 with TypeScript
-- Vite for build tooling
-- Tailwind CSS for styling
-- Radix UI primitives for accessible components
-- React Query for state management
-- Recharts for data visualization
-- Lucide React for icons
-- React Hook Form for form handling

-### Backend
-- Node.js with Express
-- TypeScript
-- MongoDB with Mongoose
-- Express session with MongoDB store
-- Passport.js for authentication

-## UI Components

-The application uses a combination of:
-- Custom-built React components styled with Tailwind CSS
-- Radix UI primitives for accessible UI elements
-- Lucide React icons for consistent iconography
-- Recharts for data visualization components

-### Theme System
-The application includes a robust theming system with:
-- Six predefined color schemes
-- Dark and light mode support
-- CSS variables for dynamic styling
-- Tailwind CSS for utility-based styling
+- **Theme Support**: Choose between light and dark themes for optimal viewing experience.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Node.js (v14 or higher)
-- MongoDB (local installation or MongoDB Atlas account)
-- npm or yarn package manager
+- npm (v6 or higher)
+- Google Gemini API Key (Required for AI features)

 ### Installation